- Why Research

 TNBCs can overcome PI3K-targeted drugs by activating other pro-survival machinery, including the Wnt pathway.
 Dr. Miller and her team recently demonstrated that when both the PI3K and Wnt pathways are targeted simultaneously in laboratory models, a synergistic anti-tumor response occurs.

-In the coming year, the team will perform a Phase I clinical trial of a drug that blocks PI3K called Gedatolisib, and a drug that targets the Wnt pathway called PTK7-ADC.
-The primary endpoint of this trial is to determine the safety of this combination.
-Further studies using samples from this trial will aim to identify predictive biomarkers of response to this therapy.
+Last year, the team initiated a Phase I clinical trial of a drug that blocks PI3K called Gedatolisib, and a drug that targets the Wnt pathway called PTK7-ADC (NCT03243331).
+They have enrolled four patients, and two of them are showing improvements.
+The treatment is well tolerated.
+The primary goal of this trial is to determine the safety of this combination.
+Further studies using tissue and blood samples from patients in this trial will aim to identify biomarkers that can predict which patients are most likely to benefit from this therapy.

 Kathy D. Miller received her MD in 1991 from the Johns Hopkins School of Medicine in Baltimore, MD.
 Dr. Miller completed internal medicine training at Hopkins, then returned to her native Midwest for fellowship training at Indiana University, serving as Chief Fellow in 1997.
 She returned to Indiana University in 1999, attaining the rank of Professor and Ballvé-Lantero Scholar in 2014.